PCOS, Pelvic Pain, and Physical Therapy

 PCOS symptoms usually appear around the first menstrual cycle, but they can also develop later in life.
 In addition to ovarian cysts and chronic pelvic pain, the most common symptoms of PCOS include:

-• Enlarged ovaries.
-People often have larger ovaries due to inflammation and cysts.
+• Enlarged ovaries: Often due to inflammation and cysts.

-• Weight gain.
-This happens especially in the belly area.
+• Weight gain: Especially in the belly area.

-• Skin problems.
-People often have acne, oily skin, skin tags, or dark thick skin patches.
+• Skin problems: Acne, oily skin, skin tags, or dark thick skin patches.

 PCOS diagnosis involves blood tests and ultrasounds.
 Other indicators of PCOS can include common complications, like: